lpozo/lubepy/README.md

 # Output: 134
 ```

-The viscosity index of an oil gives you an idea of how fast the viscosity diminish when the temperature increases.
+The viscosity index of an oil gives you an idea of how fast the viscosity diminishes when the temperature increases.

-Now, suppose you have an oil with a viscosity index of 130 and a viscosity at 40ºC degrees of 112 cSt.
+Now, suppose you have an oil with a viscosity index of 130 and a viscosity at 40ºC of 112 cSt.
 You need to know what will be the viscosity of your oil at 100ºC degrees.
 To solve this problem you can do something like this:

 ```python
 from lubepy.lube.viscosity import viscosity_at_100